highcharts/highcharts-angular/README.md

 #### Breaking Changes

 - Dropped support `HighchartsChartModule`.
-Replace your usage of `HighchartsChartModule` with the new `provideHighCharts()` and the standalone `HighchartsChartComponent` or `HighchartsChartDirective`.
+Replace your usage of `HighchartsChartModule` with the new `provideHighcharts()` and the standalone `HighchartsChartComponent` or `HighchartsChartDirective`.

 ## Options details